aikidistas/BoredPandaTask/README.md

 2.1 Example: `bin/console app:scrape-channel UCydKucK3zAWRuHKbB4nJjtw`

 **Notes**

+**TODO: remove files from bin folder, that will be installed by composer**

 1. Asumed that only uploaded videos in the channel need to be scraped.
 Possible to add also other playlists in the channel.
 Should be implemented separately.

 **temporary info:**\